How to pronounce Two tall trees. in American English

 Start here

-In casual American English, "Two tall trees" sounds like "TOO TAHL TREEZ".
-Two things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "Two tall trees" as "TOO TAHL TREEZ" in casual speech.
+Two things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on trees, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.